The research interests of Karl J. Clark, Ph.D., focus on molecular-level interactions between the individual organism and its environment.

-Evidence suggests that these interactions induce changes at molecular, cellular and system levels that can result in life-long or even multi-generational changes to physiology or behavior.
-The vertebrate stress response system (SRS) is a diverse suite of neuronal, endocrine, and autonomic response mechanisms that play key roles in environmental interactions.
+Environmental interactions play a critical role in the quality of life of a living organism, but the molecular nature of how the environment influences alterations within an individual is largely unknown.
+Evidence suggests that these interactions induce changes at molecular, cellular and system levels that can result in lifelong or even multigenerational changes to physiology or behavior.
+Dr. Clark's research involves deploying zebrafish, a vertebrate model organism with genetic tractability, to study the vertebrate stress response system, a diverse suite of neuronal, endocrine and autonomic response mechanisms that play key roles in environmental interactions.

-What genes play a role in modulating the stress response?
+- What genes play a role in modulating the stress response?

-How are early environmental stimuli recorded to create long-lasting changes in the biology of animals?
+- How are early environmental stimuli recorded to create long-lasting changes in the biology of animals?

-How do stressors and the body's response to stressors contribute to the onset and severity of disease?
+- How do stressors and the body's response to stressors contribute to the onset and severity of disease?